Estimated reading time: 2 minutes

 - The tender’s contract is awarded to another consortium.
 In these cases, maintaining the Consortium Agreement may be unnecessary and burdensome for the parties involved.

 This agreement should clearly outline the conditions under which it becomes effective.
 It should state that the Consortium Agreement is void due to the tender’s rejection, cancellation, or award to another consortium.
-Additionally, it should specify that all parties are released from their responsibilities and liabilities.
+Additionally, it should specify that all parties have fulfilled their initial responsibilities and liabilities.
 This clarity helps prevent misunderstandings and future disputes.

 Conclusion

 A Consortium Null and Void Agreement is a practical solution when a consortium’s tender is unsuccessful.
-It ensures that all parties are released from their obligations and liabilities, preventing potential conflicts.
-Understanding when and how to use this agreement is crucial for companies involved in joint tenders.
+It ensures that all parties are free from their obligations and liabilities, preventing potential conflicts.
+Understanding when and how to use this agreement is a crucial matter for tender joint companies.